Vertex Partitioning and $p$-Energy of Graphs: Positive and Negative 4-energies of Graphs

-This completes the proof. \end{proof} \textbf{Remark.} With more effort one can improve the lower bound in \autoref{thm:positive-4-energy}, and show that $\mathcal{E}_4^+(G)\ge 2n$ for $n\ge 5$.
-We omit doing this since even $2n$ is far from the optimal lower bound as given in \autoref{conj:E_q+}.
+\textbf{Remark.} With more effort one can improve the lower bound in Theorem \ref{thm:positive-4-energy}, and show that $\mathcal{E}_4^+(G)\ge 2n$ for $n\ge 5$.
+We omit doing this since even $2n$ is far from the optimal lower bound as given in Conjecture \ref{conj:E_q+}.

 We now study the negative 4-energy of graphs.
-We first give a lower bound on the negative $4$-energy of graphs with a dominating vertex.
-Recall that a vertex is called \emph{dominating} if it is adjacent to every other vertex in the graph.
-This bound plays a crucial role in the later proofs.
+We will require the following well-known result (cf. \cite[Theorem 4.3.17]{Horn_Johnson_2013}).